 - If you’re introducing new foods, introduce them often to fight boredom and help your baby stay interested in the process.

-- Try not to discourage your child from eating when attempting to help themselves, especially if there are any problems with them choking or if they don’t like the food you’ve offered.
+- Try not to discourage your child from eating when they are attempting to help themselves, especially if they are having problems choking or if they don’t like the food you’ve offered.

 Supervise Mealtimes: